Emil Guillermo: Crazy poor Asian on “Crazy Rich Asians”

 And CRA did it, as good Asian Americans might do, by using that simple good, old-fashioned principle in math: SUBSTITUTION.

 That’s all it took to show the suits what they’ve been missing all these years.

 Take the tried and true rom-com formula and substitute Constance Chu for any white Jennifer Anniston/Drew Barrymore clone (they’re at all the auditions); Stick in Henry Golding as the Asian stand-in for the Ryan Gosling/Channing Tatum stud.
 Add a Filipino (Nico Santos) in the tried and true gay fixer/planner role that has become the semi-official Gaysian seat at moviedom’s table.
 And for more character and spice, throw in veteran scene stealer Ken Jeong as a global Asian, who scored a big laugh when he said as an aside, “I went to Cal State Fullerton.”

 And, of course, for good measure, throw in the unforgettable Awkwafina.

 We’ve achieved the goal of exposing the shallowness of Hollywood commercialism.
 We’ve matched it at its own game.

 The high bar was really a low bar that had been out of reach.

 That’s worth a bow?
 OK, now what?

-Let's hope it means we're going to see real Asian Americans cast in white roles.
+Are we going to see real Asian Americans cast in white roles?